 Asset Protection and Preservation

 Asset Protection Essential for protecting and preserving company and family assets from third party claims, divorce, bankruptcy, spendthrift spouses, and youthful improvidence.
 Asset Protection has a number of forms, including:

 Company Asset Protection – The valuable assets in a company, namely property, cash and brand, may in certain circumstances be protected by a restructuring exercise, using group structures, all without triggering taxes on the restructure whilst affording protection.

 Family Asset/Wealth Protection – Family assets/wealth can be protected and preserved from claims, bankruptcy and divorce.
 Typically assets are placed into a properly constituted trust within certain limits with the result that the preservation and protection of the family assets is achieved without adverse tax consequences.

 Non UK Resident Domicile & Property Holding Structures

 This topic always seems to raise the most debate about the fairness of the UK tax system.
-And has been squeezed over the years, however if you are in the tax privileged position to be either non UK Dom or non UK Resident the tax benefits are still extra ordinarily valuable in the right circumstances, to say the least.
-However, this valuable status is generally under used (except by the super rich).
+And this topic has been caused much controversy over the over the years.
+Certainly, if you are in the somewhat tax privileged position to be either non UK Domiciled or non-UK Resident, the tax benefits are still extraordinarily valuable in the right circumstances, to say the least.
+However, this valuable status is generally under used – except by the super rich and famous.

-A key area of tax planning is on property holding structures for non UK resident and non UK domiciles individuals as properly structured solutions achieve significant tax savings.
+A key area of tax planning is property holding structures for non-UK resident and non-UK domiciled individuals, properly structured solutions achieve significant UK tax savings.

 Tax & VAT Investigations